devongovett/contenteditable-emoji/readme.md

 Another problem with this approach is that the widths can be wrong for some characters.
 Some emoji are actually two or more characters that are combined by the font engine into a ligature.
 Examples include the flag glyphs (e.g. :us:), and the keycap glyphs (e.g. :one:).
-Since the span elements are inline, we can't control their widths.
+Since the span elements are inline, we can't override their intrinsic widths.
 We could try to set the span element to `display: inline-block`, but this causes the same problems as with images.
 In IE at least, the resize handles show up and text selections don't work right for all block elements inside contenteditable, not just images.

+## Solution: Inline spans with custom font

 The solution that I came to that solves both of these problems was to create a custom web font that contains empty (invisible) glyphs of the correct widths.
 This way, the spans can be inline elements and we don't have the problem of the glyphs being drawn above the